864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 • Autonomous Robotics

-Coupled-Model is one of the more recent manufacturing approaches which is based on CPS.
+Coupled-Model is one of the more recent manufacturing approaches that is based on CPS.

 The couple-model approach to manufacturing uses a cloud-based simulation of physical machines with the help of analytical algorithms.